defgsus/nn-experiments/docs/posts/2025/2025-10-09-interest-aggregation.md

 </div>

 I do not usually scrape user profiles but this data is genuinely interesting.
 The particular website attracts and promotes all kinds of [kinkiness](#w=kinky) and [perversions](#w=perversion) as long as it looks like legal content.
 It's a safe place for people to freely admit they require [small penis humiliation](#w=small%20penis%20humiliation), [cum on food](#w=cum%20on%20food), [cock milking](#w=cock%20milking) or [financial domination](#w=financial%20domination).
-And i wondered if i could produce a map of internet porn sexual interests.
+And i wondered if i could produce a map of sexual interests.

 ## Graph/network representation

 Those interest strings are case-sensitive in the search page, i guess because in porn language, ANAL means something different than just anal.
 I lower-cased all strings but otherwise left them as they are.[[[start I also left the encoding errors as they are because i found it hard to fix.
 For german phrases like [Ärsche](#w=ã„rsche) or [Füße](#w=fã¼ãÿe), it seems like utf8 encoding was latin1-decoded.
 Reversing that error via `encode("latin1").decode("utf8")` works for stuff that fits into latin1 but there is also a bit of chinese and smileys and other non-latin1 things and i thought, just leave it alone. end]]] [girl](#w=girl) is not [girls](#w=girls) and [mother/son](#w=mother/son) is not the same as [mother son](#w=mother%20son).
 The site only lists the first 5 pages for any search result and then repeats, which, i think, is a fair thing to do.[[[start It's actually quite funny how it just repeats the same page.
-That's how you quick-fix things permanently in the not-so-public areas of the web. end]]] I got about 147K profiles at all but included only the ones with at least 5 listed interests.
+That's how you quick-fix things permanently in the shady areas of the web. end]]] I got about 147K profiles at all but included only the ones with at least 5 listed interests.
 That's still 116K profiles which create a graph of 137K interests and 3.2M interconnections - links between one interest and another.

 It turned out that, as graph representation, this data is quite unusable because of the overwhelming number of interconnections.
 The 30 most often listed interests already have like 600 connections between each other.
 I tried a few graph/network programs and they would stop reacting within acceptable amounts of time when loading networks with a thousand interests.
 Not to mention that the layouting algorithms, just by looking at interconnectedness - even weighted, do not have much chance to find a visual arrangement that really helps to understand the interest topology. [anal](#w=anal) is used 23 thousand times and is connected 230 thousands times with almost every other major interest.
 To visualize a network, you actually need to exclude anal, bdsm and a few others.
 I also filtered out edges by some criteria, just to be able to look at the rest of the network more conveniently.